NVDA vs AMD: Which AI Chip Stock Should You Buy? (December 2025)

 The Quick Comparison

 Bottom line: NVIDIA is the dominant, more profitable business trading at a reasonable valuation.
-AMD is the high-growth challenger trading at a premium, betting on future market share gains.
+AMD is the high-growth challenger at a similar adjusted P/E, betting on future market share gains.

 Part 1: NVIDIA Fundamental Analysis